mhuda040/Starbucks-Capstone-Project/README.md

 ## Installation

-Must have Python 3 installed to run the required files.
+Must have Python 3 or higher to run the required files.

 Must have the newest version of pandas to read in the transcript.json file correctly; previous versions of pandas will require going into the workspace terminal and running the following command:  `conda update pandas`